andy-s-clark/container-demo/README.md

     docker push docker-registry-dev.impdir.com/container-demo/build-nginx:1.11.6-2

 ### build-node
-build-nginx is a base NodeJS install.
+build-node is a base NodeJS install.
 It does not do anything useful as-is.

 Images using this base have a non-privileged user and a directory for the application created.